 You can view our parks and playgrounds by clicking on the Find My.. button at the top of this page.

 Pleasley Vale Outdoor Activity Centre Open or Close

-Most of the adventurous activities are staged for children from the local communities and often targeted and specialist intervention programmes which are highly respected.
+Most of the adventurous activities are staged for the local communities and often targeted and specialist intervention programmes which are highly respected.

 Kayaking Orienteering Raft building Abseiling Climbing Caving Archery Bush craft Bellboating Problem solving Mountain biking Team building

-The centre can offer off the shelf traditional adventurous activities, but mainly prides itself on bespoke programmes designed around the customer needs.
+We can offer traditional adventurous activities off the shelf, but mainly prides ourself on bespoke programmes designed around the customer needs.
 Such areas include:

-Diversionary programmes Corporate programmes Health initiatives Team building programmes Birthday parties Youth initiatives Events Inclusion initiatives
+Health initiatives Team building programmes Birthday parties Youth initiatives Events